What type of entrepreneur are you?

 The Hustler is an enthusiastic go-getter who can sell just about anything.
 They are supremely confident and conscientious and won’t let anything stand in their way.

-Always forward-thinking and adventurous, the innovator constantly seeks to challenge old ideas, and find new and unconventional ones. [adrotate group=”25″]
+Always forward-thinking and adventurous, the innovator constantly seeks to challenge old ideas, and find new and unconventional ones.
+Error, group does not exist!
+Check your syntax!
+(ID: 25)

 The Machine simply gets things done.
 Equipped with an aptitude for solving problems and a high level of efficiency, they always deliver quality, quickly.